ewhuang/simons_mouse/README.txt

 The edges are not repeated.

 _________________ADDING GO NODES AND FORMATTING FOR CLUSTERING__________________
-2. After generating the gene-gene edges, we create files that will be sent to the simulated annealing code.
-Creates 4 files overall, a network and real network each for a network with and without GO labels.
-Two parameters to change.
+4. Create 4 files overall, a network and real network each for a network with and without GO labels.
-First is percentage of subgraph to randomly sample.
-Second is the lambda weight to assign to all gene-GO edges.
-Output files network_no_go_RUNNUM.txt, where RUNNUM indicates the run number.
-The characteristics of each run number can be found in run_log.txt. real_network_no_go_RUNNUM.txt, network_go_RUNNUM.txt, and real_network_go_RUNNUM.txt.
+Output files network_go_RUNNUM_FOLD.txt, where RUNNUM indicates the run number, and FOLD indicates the fold number, as we separate the GO terms into the three categories: biological process, molecular function, and cellular component.
+Other files:
+real_network_go_RUNNUM_FOLD.txt.
+network_no_go_RUNNUM_FOLD.txt, and
+real_network_no_go_RUNNUM.txt

 $ python create_clustering_input.py RUNNUM